Fractured Magic: Chapter Fourteen

 Roman and Maebhe make their way into the prison.

-As they continued through the tunnels, the ceilings sank lower and lower until Maebhe and Roman had to stoop to avoid hitting their heads.
-Sunslight splashed off the walls ahead, the curve of the tunnel blocking Maebhe’s view of its source.
+The tunnels continued to shrink as they walked, eventually reaching a point where Maebhe and Roman had to stoop to avoid hitting their heads.
+Sunslight splashed off the walls ahead, though the curve of the tunnel blocked Maebhe’s view of its source.

 Roman explained their route as they walked.
 “Picture Unity’s island as a crescent.
 At one end sits the courthouse and clock tower, at the other sits Unity’s prison.
 The bridge connects at the innermost curve of the crescent,” he said.
-In the dim light, Maebhe could just make out him mapping the curves with his hands while he spoke.
-“The further you get from the clock tower at the southern tip, the sparser the buildings.
-All that surrounds the prison in the north are fields and watchtowers.
+In the dim light, Maebhe could just make out him mapping the curves with his free hand while he spoke, the other still bearing the lantern.
+“The further you get from the clock tower at the southern tip, the sparser the buildings, until all that surrounds the prison in the north are fields and watchtowers.
 There’s no way to approach from above without being seen.”

 “From above?”
 Maebhe asked.

-Roman smiled at her as they passed under a grate, concentrated streaks of sunslight shining on him and then gone.
-He kept his voice to a whisper, and Maebhe wondered what lie above them.
-Some sort of important Unity building, probably.
-When she’d toured the island with Kieran and Ide, she’d been shocked at how many of those there were.
-She couldn’t even guess what they were all for.
+Roman smiled at her as they passed under a grate, concentrated streaks of sunslight flashing over his features.
+He kept his voice to a whisper, and Maebhe wondered what lie above them, right above their heads.
+Some important Unity building or another.
+When she’d toured the island with Kieran and Ide, she’d been shocked at them all.
+She couldn’t even guess at what they were all for. =

 “Good catch,” Roman said.
 “The prison itself is made up of several buildings — administrative offices, inmate housing, the cafeteria and laundry facilities, and so on.
-Right beside the main block is a barracks, of sorts.
-The soldiers who live inside come and go at odd hours and can’t always use the public bridge.
+Beside the main block is a barracks, of sorts.
+The Unity soldiers who live inside come and go at odd hours and can’t always use the public bridge.
 Three guesses which route they take.”

 He’d stumbled strangely over the word soldier, almost as if he’d meant to use a different one and swapped it out at the last second.
-Unable to stop herself, Maebhe glanced over her shoulder, half-expecting one of these “soldiers” to be in the tunnel with them now.
+Unable to stop herself, Maebhe glanced over her shoulder, half-expecting to see one of these “soldiers” back in the shadows.

-“So they have a secret path to their barracks, and thus into the prison,” Dinara guessed, not sounding pleased about it.
+“So they have a secret path to their barracks, and from there, to the prison,” Dinara guessed, not sounding pleased about any of it.
 “That’s what you’re getting at?”

 “Exactly.
 The barracks connect to the main block via a skyway, so that’s our access point,” Roman said, pretending not to notice Dinara’s tone.
 When they passed under another grate and that brief flash of sunslight came again, though, Maebhe noticed his furrowed brow.